You’ve searched through your expertise, validated your topic, and at long last you’ve landed on the perfect plan for your next online course.

-In education, this is called scaffolding, and it encompasses a variety of instructional techniques to help your students move progressively towards a solid understanding of subject matter, and an ability to apply that knowledge independently to a variety of situations.
+In education, this is called scaffolding, and it encompasses a variety of instructional techniques to help your students move progressively toward a solid understanding of the subject matter, and an ability to apply that knowledge independently to a variety of situations.

 Make It Stick

 For each module, back up your learning content with two things: